TseytlinMark/Animal-Farm/README.md

     ```

 ## How It Works
 The system is built around the concept of managing different types of farms, each containing a specific type of animal.
 The `Market` class acts as the control unit, interacting with farms and handling the buying and selling of animals.
-The `Main.cpp` file provides a menu system for user interaction, allowing users to manage the farms, view animals, and handle market operations.
+The `farmMarket.cpp` file provides a menu system for user interaction, allowing users to manage the farms, view animals, and handle market operations.

 Key highlights of the project:
 - **Polymorphism:** The animal and farm classes use polymorphic behavior to handle different types of animals and farms in a unified way.